gbrah/transmission-cleanup/README.md

   done
 ```

-:heavy_check_mark: Presise your transmission credentials on the script if needed
+:heavy_check_mark: Precise your transmission credentials on the script if needed

 ## Usage with a CronTab
 > I'm using it on my NAS with [SickRage](https://github.com/SiCKRAGE/SiCKRAGE) torrent auto-download